aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis9.png" /></p>

+28. **Delete** this file in S3.
+For lab purposes, we want a lot more data to work with, so we will use a file generated in an automated way.

 Congratulations!
 You successfully created an S3 data lake, a Kinesis Firehose stream, and integrated it with a Unity game using the AWS SDK .NET.

 <a id="Task4"></a>